Chaymae-Elhilali/DLLFormula/README.md

 ```

 yolo can be used for a variety of tasks and modes and accepts additional arguments, i.e. imgsz=640.
 See the YOLOv8 CLI Docs for examples.
+### Usage

+You can use YOLOv8 for object detection tasks using the Ultralytics pip package.
+The following is a sample code snippet showing how to use YOLOv8 models for inference:
+'''
+from ultralytics import YOLO

+# Load the model
+model = YOLO('yolov8n.pt')  # load a pretrained model

+# Perform inference
+results = model('image.jpg')

+# Print the results
+results.print()
+'''

 # CONVERSION